Princeton45/config-alerting-prometheus/README.md

-# Alerting Configuration for Kubernetes Application
+# Alerting Configuration for Kubernetes Microservices Application

 ## Project Overview
 In this project, I configured a comprehensive alerting system for a Kubernetes Microservices application using Prometheus and AlertManager.
 The system now monitors the  application and sends email notifications when CPU usage on a pod exceed 50% or when a pod can't start.